Broom999/HTMLCSSJavascript/JavaScript/Jobs/CareerResearchProject.md

 #### Interesting Facts or Notes
 What surprised you or seemed interesting about this career?
-VR specialists make most og the training for surgeons in real life and work in therapy for the treatmeant of phobias
+VR specialists make most of the training for surgeons in real life and work in therapy for the treatmeant of phobias